jss38/Simple-Talk/README.md

 4. Network input thread - receives messages from the remote machine

 Data is passed between threads using a thread-safe list implementation.

-## License

-This project is provided as-is with no explicit license.

-## Author

-This project was created as a programming exercise in network communication and multi-threaded application design.